 The last half mile is along a narrow trail with sheer drop-offs on each side.
 There are chains available to hang on to while climbing up to the summit.
 With the amount of people trying to make there way up or down, it is important to be alert and patient.
 Since this hike is popular, many tourists take for granted just how dangerous it actually is.
 I would NOT recommend this hike to beginners or young children.

 The view at the top is well worth the climb.
 It is absolutely breathtaking and lives up to the hype- no picture can do it justice!

 As I made my way back down to the start of the chains, I took my time and was careful passing other hikers on their way up.

-Overall, this hike was incredible.
-It’s not as peaceful as I would have hoped for it to be, but the view is unlike anything I have seen before.
+Overall, this hike was incredible and the view is unlike anything I have seen before!